What does f(x) mean in C++?

 // Now we can poke around the object's internals like a pro

-C-style casts, of which function-style cast is one form, despite its perceived simplicity and elegancy, are generally adviced against using (in fact, all explicit casts are recommended to keep to a minimum).
+C-style casts, of which function-style cast is one form, despite its perceived simplicity and elegancy, are generally advised against using (in fact, all explicit casts are recommended to keep to a minimum).
 There is actually a lot of mechanics going on behind the scenes - C-style casts can do a combination of const_cast, static_cast, reinterpret_cast - and is even an active issue and evolving as of this writing.

-• I would only use C-style casts for fundamental types - int, double, and the like.
-Pointers are excluded.
+- I would only use C-style casts for fundamental types -

 Take Away